Former Charles Manson follower Patricia Krenwinkel recommended for parole after decades in prison for 1969 murders

 Krenwinkel met Manson when she was 19.
 She previously stated that she left everything behind to follow Manson because she believed she might have a romantic relationship with the then 33-year-old.

 In a 2016 parole hearing, she said Manson physically and emotionally abused her and trafficked her to others for sex.
-She then escaped twice but was brought back, rarely left alone and usually under the influence.
+She said she later escaped twice but was brought back to Manson.
+Krenwinkel said she was rarely left alone and usually under the influence of drugs.

-Krenwinkel was convicted of the killing of actress Sharon Tate and her unborn baby on Aug.
-8, 1969, at a Beverly Hills home.
-Tate's body was found with a rope around her neck and wrapped around the body of a man.
+Krenwinkel, along with Manson followers Susan Atkins and Charles "Tex" Watson, was convicted in the Aug.
+8, 1969, killings of actress Sharon Tate and her friends Abigail Folger, Wojciech Frykowski and celebrity hairstylist Jay Sebring.
+Tate's unborn child with her husband, director Roman Polanski, was also killed.
+Steven Parent, who was visiting the property's caretaker, was fatally shot.

-In that same 2016 hearing, Krenwinkel said she repeatedly stabbed 26-year-old Abigail Folger at Tate's home the following day.
+In her 2016 parole hearing, Krenwinkel said she repeatedly stabbed 26-year-old Folger that night.

-Then, the next night, she said Manson and Charles "Tex" Watson told her to do "something witchy."
-So Krenwinkel helped stab and kill grocer Leno LaBianca and his wife, Rosemary.
-She then took a rag and wrote "Helter Skelter," "Rise," and "Death to Pigs" on the walls with his blood.
+The following night, Krenwinkel participated in the killings of grocer Leno LaBianca and his wife Rosemary in Los Angeles alongside fellow Manson acolytes Leslie Van Houten and Watson.

-Laslie Van Houten was sentenced for her role in the killings of the LaBiancas, but was released in 2023.
+Van Houten, who was convicted in 1971 for her role in the killings of the LaBiancas, was released in 2023.

 Watson, who was convicted in the killings of Tate and the LaBiancas, remains in prison and has been denied parole several times.

-Susan Atkins, who also participated in the Tate's murder, died from cancer in prison in 2009.
+Susan Atkins, who also participated in Tate's murder, died from cancer in prison in 2009.

 Manson died at 83 after serving more than 45 years.